jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 NoData valued grid cells in any of the input images will be assigned NoData values in the output image.
 The output raster is of the float data type and continuous data scale.

+*Warning*:

+Each of the input rasters must have the same spatial extent and number of rows and columns.

 *Parameters*: